-Virtually all of the private, state, and county forests in the region have been previously logged.
-The intact native forests that anchor the terrestrial and hydrological health of the region are found almost exclusively on lands managed by the Forest Service and the BLM, and for decades these public lands were primarily utilized for unsustainable timber production.
+Widespread clear-cut logging has destroyed old-growth habitat, ruined watersheds, and converted native forests throughout southern Oregon and northern California into biologically sterile tree plantations.
+Virtually all of the private, state, and county forests in the region have been clearcut and continue to be managed for timber production.
+The intact native forests that anchor the land and water of the region are found on lands owned by all Americans and managed by the U.S. Forest Service and the Bureau of Land Management.